sail-sg/jrystal/docs/tutorial/equivalence.rst

 .. note::
     Assumptions:
         - Occupation numbers are omitted (i.e., all orbitals are singly occupied).
-        - Spin-restricted formalism is used.
+        - Spin-spin_restricted formalism is used.
 For generalization with occupation numbers, see [Li2024]_.

 Total Energy Functional
 ^^^^^^^^^^^^^^^^^^^^^^^